Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

 \subsection{GET \texorpdfstring{$\Rightarrow$}{} KET}

 Our generalised extension theorem applies to a strictly larger class of theories than the standard KET and includes the latter as a corollary.
+Specifically, in the language introduced above, a classical process is one where the experimenter can only perform measurements in a fixed basis, and the resulting joint probability distributions satisfy Kolmogorov consistency conditions.
+With this -- under the aforementioned assumption that all considered value spaces are $\mathbbm{R}$, $\mathbbm{N}$, or, more generally, Borel spaces -- we have the following proposition: \begin{proposition} The GET implies the KET. \end{proposition}

-We have the following proposition: \begin{proposition} The GET implies the KET. \end{proposition} The detailed proof of this statement can be found in App.~\ref{app::GET/KET}.
-There, we show that a family of compatible probability distributions $\Pprob_{\Lambda_k}$ can be mapped onto a family of combs $\Tcal_{\Lambda_k}^\text{cl}$ that satisfy the consistency condition of the GET.
-The existence of the underlying process $\Tcal_{\Lambda}$ then ensures the existence of a joint probability distribution $\Pprob_\Lambda$ that has all finite ones as marginals.
+\begin{proof} In order to prove this statement, we will show that any family of classical joint probability distributions that satisfies the consistency property of the KET can be mapped onto a family of quantum combs that satisfies the consistency condition of the GET -- albeit with a slightly different identity map.
+The GET then guarantees that there exists an underlying classical comb $\Tcal^{\text{cl}}_{\Lambda}$, and thus also an underlying classical process $\mathbbm{P}_\Lambda$.